awsdocs/aws-snowball-developer-guide/doc_source/using-adapter-cli.md

   + `--page-size` \(integer\) The number of results to return in each response to a list operation\.
 The default value is 1000 \(the maximum allowed\)\.
 Using a lower value might help if an operation times out\.

   + `--metadata` \(map\) A map of metadata to store with the objects in Amazon S3\.
 This map is applied to every object that is part of this request\.
 In a sync, this functionality means that files that haven't changed don't receive the new metadata\.
 When copying between two Amazon S3 locations, the `metadata-directive` argument defaults to `REPLACE` unless otherwise specified\.
-**Important**
-Syncing from one directory to another directory on the same Snowball Edge isn't supported\.
-Syncing from one AWS Snowball device to another AWS Snowball device isn't supported\.
-You can only use this option to sync the contents between your on\-premises data storage and a Snowball Edge\.

 + [ls](http://docs.aws.amazon.com/cli/latest/reference/s3/ls.html) Lists objects on the AWS Snowball Edge appliance\.
 The following are options for this command: